Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 15: Authorized Signature

-Tn authorized member (who is usually also the Executor) will sign stating the information is correct.
+The authorized member (usually also the Executor) will sign stating the information is correct.

 Step 16: File the Certificate of Formation